“After silence, that which comes nearest to expressing the inexpressible is music.”

 from The Rest is Noise

 When my paternal grandmother passed away suddenly and unexpectedly in December 2005, I had recently moved to Chicago and was unable to travel back to Louisiana to attend her services.
-Having been denied the chance to say goodbye was probably what sharpened my grief the most.
+Having been

 Her bear hugs were now out of reach, but it was a comfort to know our hearts could still communicate across any distance.
 She lived her whole life in Louisiana, rarely traveling more than 2 hours from home.
 Now freed from her earthly entanglements, I envisioned her flying effortlessly with her angel wings all the way to Chicago to say goodbye — a beautiful, healing journey before rising to take her place in the stars to watch over us.

 A few years later, I was listening to music in my cubicle at work when I suddenly realized I was holding back tears.
 From an album entitled “A Handfull of Quietness” by Kathleen Ryan, a piano solo named What the Stars Saw on the Prairie instantly brought me back to that vision of my grandmother’s journey.
 I bought the mp3 and listened to it frequently; each time, it brought more comfort to me.